wazo-platform/wazo-platform.org/content/uc-doc/contributors/sccp.md

         ip link set br0 up

-10. If you are using virtualbox and your guest interface is bridged to eth0.341, you\'ll need to change its configuration and bridge it with br0 instead, else it won\'t work properly.
+10. If you are using virtualbox and your guest interface is bridged to eth0.341, you'll need to change its configuration and bridge it with br0 instead, else it won't work properly.

 Adding Support for a New Phone
 ==============================